Navigating a Colonoscopy with Diabetes: Advice and Guidance

 Be sure to speak with your healthcare team about what preparation for your colonoscopy will include.
 Some healthcare professionals ask people to eat a specific diet a few days before their procedure and to drink a certain medicated liquid the day before the test, causing you to empty your bowels often and completely.
-Other healthcare professionals prefer that people eat a low fiber-diet for breakfast and lunch, followed by a clear fluid dinner, and then half the bowel-emptying medication the night before the procedure.
-The next day, they take the other half of the medication three or four hours before the procedure.
+Other healthcare professionals prefer that people eat a low fiber-diet for breakfast and lunch, followed by a clear fluid dinner, and then the bowel-emptying medication over two days.
 With this second method, people “usually don’t go hungry and they don’t feel as nauseated and can better consume and tolerate the preparation; hence, less of an effect on their blood sugars,” said Ala Sharara, a professor of medicine at the American University of Beirut and a consulting professor at Duke University Medical Center.

 “When you make your appointment for the colonoscopy, mention you have diabetes,” said Ross.
 “Ask for any specific instructions, and have a list of all your medicines, doses, and when you take them in case there are any questions.”